Srujan1993/datadabblers/README.md

 - We will be bringing the data into Lakehouse to perform insights using Medallion Architecture.

-- A lakehouse when created will have a semantic model and SQL analytics endpoint.
-We have named our Lakehouse as AdventureWorks_Lakehouse

 - Click on New Fabric Item option

 ![image](https://github.com/Srujan1993/datadabblers/blob/d1adc4b2b13a547ac7f770dc4ecfe131ab3dfe2a/MicrosoftFabric/Assets/02-Fabric_New_Item.png)